atbcb/ICTTestingBaseline/docs/4FocusHidden.md

 Manual inspection

 ##### Test Tools Necessary / Test Tool Instructions
-Physical system keyboard, WAT, Inspect, Java Ferret
+Physical system keyboard
-a.
-Move the focus to the control that reveals hidden content, activate the control using the keyboard.
-Then determine whether focus is in the revealed content.
+1. Move the focus to the control that reveals the menu or dialog; activate the control using the keyboard.
+2. Determine whether focus is in the revealed content.
 It may be necessary to TAB once to find the focus.
 Continue to move through the revealed content using the keyboard.
-b.
-If focus does not shift to the revealed content, an accurate description of the content change event must be provided.
-    * [Web only] Use the WAT (Doc Info - Titles, Images - Show Images) to examine the control's name, title, and any adjacent screen text or ALT text.
-    * [Software only] Use Inspect/Java Ferret to examine the control's Name and description.

 ##### Test Cases
 1. Check that focus is in the menu or dialog